Roadmaps

 Pick a track

-Both roadmaps assume no prior background.
+All three roadmaps assume no prior background.
 Pick the one closest to what you want to be doing in a year.

 System Design Roadmap Live